kranthikumarnalla/Portfolio/README.md

 location-vijayawada.

-This project is exemplifies modern elegance and functionality.
-The layout includes three bedrooms, a hall, a kitchen, and a family lounge, all designed for optimal space utilization and comfort.
+Combines modern design with functional spaces.
+It features three bedrooms, a hall, a kitchen, and a family lounge, all optimized for comfort.

-Architectural Features:
+Key Features:

-• Double-Height Living Room with Framed Projections: The elevated ceiling enhances spatial perception, while framed projections add depth and sophistication to the façade.

-• Sloping Translucent Ceiling: This design element diffuses natural light, creating a serene ambiance and reducing the need for artificial lighting.

-Interior Layout:

-• Bedrooms: Each room is positioned to maximize natural light and ventilation, ensuring privacy and relaxation.
+- *Double-Height Living Room* with framed projections for added space and visual interest.
+- *Sloping Translucent Ceiling* to diffuse natural light and create a serene atmosphere.
+- *Bedroom Layout* designed for privacy and optimal light and ventilation.

-• Hall and Family Lounge: These interconnected spaces promote a harmonious environment for family interactions.
+- *Hall & Lounge* offer open, interconnected spaces for family interactions.

-• Kitchen: Ergonomically designed for efficiency, the kitchen serves as a functional hub adjacent to the living areas.

-Design Approach:

-• The combination of vertical expansiveness and controlled natural lighting reflects a commitment to creating aesthetically pleasing and practical living spaces.
-Advanced 3D visualization tools, such as SketchUp for modeling and V-Ray and Enscape for rendering, were utilized to ensure precision in design execution and presentation.

-This project stands as a testament to thoughtful architectural design, where form and function converge to enhance residential living quality.
+- *Ergonomic Kitchen* efficiently located near the living areas.

+Advanced 3D modeling tools (SketchUp, V-Ray, Enscape) ensured precise design and presentation.
+The project blends aesthetic appeal with practical living, enhancing residential quality.

 # [**Condominium_project_B**](https://github.com/kranthikumarnalla/Condominium_project_B)